chauhan17nitin/hatErase/README.md

 [Dataset Preprocessing](dataset_preprocess.ipynb) contains the code of how we cleaned the dataset as it can not be directly fed to the Machine Learning Models.
 How different techniques we used to useful features from the text like hashtags, user mentions etc.

 ## Machine Learning Models
-We trained our model using different techniques ..... baki sab chod likh dena srijan yaad se accuracy wgrh lauda lhsun and with file mention the link
+We trained our model using two prominent ML algorithms for Binary Classification, namely - [Multinomial Naive Bayes](MNB_training.ipynb) and [Logistic Regression](LR_training.ipynb).

+The final model was saved based on training LR with n-grams of range (1,3) as lexical features.

 ![alttext](image1.jpg)
 ![alttext](image2.jpg)